Connect with a certified trainer for free

 • Type I: The labrum is starting to fray, but is still attached to the glenoid fossa.

-• Type II: The labrum, along with the bicep tendon, detaches from the glenoid fossa.
-The bicep tendon is still connected to the labrum.
+• Type II: Type II: The labrum and the bicep tendon detach from the glenoid fossa.
+The biceps tendon is still connected to the labrum.

 • Type III: The labrum is significantly torn, so much so that the superior portion of the labrum that has detached could possibly droop or fall into the shoulder socket.
 This type of tear is often referred to as a “bucket-handle” tear.
 The bicep tendon is still connected to the labrum in a type III SLAP tear.